rh-mobb/documentation/docs/gcp/osd_preexisting_vpc.md

 > **Tip** The official documentation for installing a OSD cluster in GCP can be found [here](https://docs.openshift.com/dedicated/osd_cluster_create/creating-a-gcp-cluster.html).

-For deploy an OSD cluster in GCP using existing Virtual Private Cloud (VPC) you need to implement some prerequisites that you must create before starting the OpenShift Dedicated installation though the OCM:
+For deploy an OSD cluster in GCP using existing Virtual Private Cloud (VPC) you need to implement some prerequisites that you must create before starting the OpenShift Dedicated installation though the OCM.

 ## Prerequisites